 When it comes to company crisis mode, it’s best not to stay there because of a variety of problems.
 Best to deal with a crisis and leave it far behind, but that’s hard to do if the company faces one problem after another.
 That seems to be where Uber is these days.
-The latest … three female engineers at Uber Technologies Inc. have filed a discrimination suit against the company for gender and race bias.
+With people consistently asking common questions about uber court cases, there doesn’t seem to be an end to their problems.
+The latest… three female engineers at Uber Technologies Inc. have filed a discrimination suit against the company for gender and race bias.

 The three ladies, Ana Medina, Roxana del Toro Lopez, and Ingrid Avendano described their experience as Latinas and that Uber’s compensation and other issues showed discrimination against them both as women and as part of an ethnic group.
 Because of these practices, the women say they’ve missed out on promotions, earnings, stock options, bonuses, and other benefits.
 Two of the ladies no longer work at the company, but Medina is still there.

-The suit was filed in the US Superior Court in San Francisco mirroring another suit against Uber from a female engineer where she spoke about the incessant environment of sexual harassment.
-Uber has declined to comment on either of the lawsuits.
+The suit was filed in the US Superior Court in San Francisco mirroring another suit against Uber from a female engineer using a lawyer similar to DhillionLaw.com.
+She spoke about the incessant environment of sexual harassment, but Uber has so far declined to comment on either of the lawsuits.

 Language from the current lawsuit claims that the company ranking system for employees is “not based on valid and reliable performance measures.”
 Claiming they favor whites, Asians, and men.
 It continues by stating: “In this system, female employees and employees of color are systematically undervalued compared to their male and white or Asian American peers.”